putting/My-Tech-Notes/javaRelated/java/interview/ConcurrentHashMap .md

 ## Summary
 ConcurrentHashMap (CHM) is the same as HashMap, but includes an additional array of *Segments*.
 Locking is applied at the segment level.
 So two writes to the same segment will block.
 Guarantees that 1 will NOT be interleaved with other.
 Q. Why is HashMap not thread-safe then?
+Infinite loop problem, where rehashing while beinf read by another thread.
+Interleaving also?
 Offers O(1) time complexity for both get and put operation.

 ### Structure
 An index of Segments.
 Each of which is a pointer to a single **HashTable NOT HashMap**.
 Some diagrams in above are incorrect.
-- Segment array ->
+- Segment array -> based on the concurrency level
-- HashEntry array (result of bucketing) ->
+- HashEntry array (result of bucketing) -> using hashcodes
 - LinkedList of HashEntrys

 ### Sizing